PawelK2012/Angular-Firebase-CRUD-example/README.md

 # Angular Firebase CRUD example
-This ap is an example how to CRUD data stored on Firebase with Angularfire a Firebase library for AngularJS.
+This app is an example how to CRUD data stored on Firebase with Angularfire a Firebase library for AngularJS.

-You can check working example <a href="#">here</a>
+You can check working example <a href="http://pawelkaim.com/d/angular-firebase-crud/">here</a>

 For a Firebase authenctication example please view this <a href="https://github.com/PawelK2012/Angular-Firebase-Authentication"> repository</a>